- Latin syntax and morphology, as covered in the second half of the set text.

 No special requirements

-This unit builds on the foundations laid in Latin A, and involves a study of Ecclesiastical Latin through reading and translating original texts in their literary context.
+This subject builds on the foundations laid in Latin A, and involves a study of Ecclesiastical Latin through reading and translating original texts in their literary context.
 These will include liturgical and biblical texts as well as extracts from the Church fathers.
-The emphasis is on reading longer texts of 'real Latin' rather than the 'doctored' Latin presented in the introductory unit.
+The emphasis is on reading longer texts of 'real Latin' rather than the 'doctored' Latin presented in the introductory subject.

 Textbook information is pending.